Instict Original Kitten Grain Free

 It is also a good idea to contain the new baby in a room all of their own for the first week.
 A guest bathroom or spare bedroom is good for this.
 Kittens are like puppies in the respect that free roam of the house may be intimidating and harder to find their litter box.
 Once they are used to your home and confident in the new environment they can explore your entire home.
 This is also beneficial if they are being introduced to a new cat in the home.
 This gives them a couple of days to acquire the smell of your home.
 Giving them a t-shirt that you have worn or a blanket your cat has used while giving your cat a blanket that the new baby has slept on will benefit both parties.
 They will acquire each others smell.
 This typically takes four days to a week.
-If it takes longer, just know that it will just take a bit more time and then you will have years of happy times with your kitten.
+If it takes longer just know that it will just be a bit more time for years of happiness with your kitten.

 The house is kept at 70 to 72 degrees though some rooms are cooler and some warmer.
 The babies are used to normal temps in the home.
 I do put clothes on the naked babies, but not always.

 They do enjoy a basket or bed with a heating pad kept on medium around the house.

 I use equine pine pellets in open and closed litter boxes.
 They convert easily onto other types of litter but I will send home enough of the pine pellets to get you started.

 I will send home toys, old and new, with your baby.